Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Introduction

 \section{Introduction}

-Diffusion models \cite{song2020denoising,ho2020denoising} have enabled rapid advances in high-quality text-to-image \cite{rombach2022high,podell2023sdxl} and text-to-video \cite{polyak2025moviegencastmedia,wan2025wan,kong2024hunyuanvideo} generation.
-A key driver of this success is the advent of \textbf{conditional guidance} techniques, which steer the generation process to enhance adherence to given conditions.
-However, naively applying the conditioning signal often proves insufficient \cite{mukhopadhyay2023diffusion}.
-Classifier-free Guidance (CFG)~\cite{cfg} has become the mainstream approach for improving conditional generation.
+Diffusion models \citep{song2020denoising,ho2020denoising} have enabled rapid advances in high-quality text-to-image \citep{rombach2022high,podell2023sdxl,flux,wu2025qwenimagetechnicalreport} and text-to-video \citep{wan2025wan,kong2024hunyuanvideo} generation.
+A key driver of this success is the advent of conditional guidance techniques, which steer the generation process to enhance adherence to given conditions.
+However, naively applying the conditioning signal often proves insufficient \citep{diffusionbeatsgans}.
+Classifier-free Guidance (CFG)~\citep{cfg} has become the mainstream approach for improving conditional generation.
 It employs a Bayesian implicit classifier to prioritize conditional probability, enhancing adherence to conditions and image quality.
 However, despite its effectiveness, it often results in semantic incoherence and a loss of fine details, as shown in Figure~\ref{fig:first_pic}.

-Recent studies~\cite{apg,cfg++,cfgzero,intervalcfg,tsg,adg} have further explored methods to improve guidance.
+Recent studies~\citep{cfg++,apg,cfgzero,intervalcfg,adg} have further explored methods to improve guidance.
 Although these methods improve quality to some extent, they primarily address specific issues while leaving the underlying mechanisms of CFG unexplored.
-Autoguidance~\cite{Autoguidance} identifies deficiencies in the model's training objective and proposes using a weak model for guidance, and subsequent works~\cite{sag,pag,spg,stg,seg} propose modifying specific attention regions to mimic a weak model.
-However, these methods either require training to acquire the weak model or depend on task-specific, empirical modifications to the network architecture, both of which pose significant challenges.
+A representative work that begins to explore this issue is Autoguidance~\citep{Autoguidance}, which identifies deficiencies in the model's training objective and proposes using a weak model for guidance.
+Subsequent works~\citep{sag,pag,spg,seg} propose modifying specific attention regions to mimic a weak model for various tasks \citep{attn1,attn2}.
+However, these methods either require training to acquire the weak model or rely on empirical, task-specific modifications to the network, which in turn demand meticulous hyperparameter tuning.